JoeyStanley/real/_posts/2017-12-12-a-tutorial-on-extracting-foramnts-in-praat.md

 </pre>
 On the outside there is code to indicate where the loop starts and stops.
 Everything between those lines is what gets executed some number of times.
 Here, it's going to run 10 times, because we told it to do this `from 1 to 10`.
 Note that while not necessary, it's a good idea to indent any code that is in the for loop.
 It just makes the structure of your code easier to see.

-To keep track of what iteration we're on, it also creates a variable called `i`, that stores the nth iteration we're on.
-In fact, we can print out this `i` variable each time:
+To keep track of what iteration we're on, it also creates a variable called `i` that stores the nth iteration we're on.
+In other words, on the first iteration of the loop, `i` = 1, on the second, `i` = 2, etc. In fact, we can print out this `i` variable each time:

 <pre>
 for i from 1 to 10